net promoter score

 Everything You Need to Know about NPS Ratings

-In basic terms, the higher your NPS, the better off you are.
-A high NPS means a high percentage of your customers are likely to recommend your product.
-A middle of the road NPS means your customers don’t necessarily dislike your product, but they’re also not going out of their way to recommend it.
-Finally, a low NPS means your customers are likely to be dissuading others from trying your product.
+To put things simply, the higher your net promoter score, the better off your company is going to be.
+A high score means a high percentage of your customers are likely to recommend your product.
+A middle of the road score means your customers don’t necessarily dislike your product, but they’re also not going out of their way to recommend it.
+Finally, a low score means you’ve got a problem: your customers are likely to be dissuading others from trying your product.

-NPS ratings range from -100 to 100.
-You should aim to be above 0 at the very least.
-Fred Reichheld, developer of the NPS system, considers a score of above 50 to be outstanding.
+Net promoter score ratings can range anywhere from -100 to 100.
+While ideally, the best score you can hope for is a perfect 100, more realistically, you should aim to be above 0 at the very least.
+Fred Reichheld, the developer of the scoring system, considers a rating of above 50 to be outstanding, so anything north of that is a good indicator that you’re heading in the right direction.

-In order to calculate your NPS, you’ll need to send a survey to all your customers.
-This survey can be as short or as long as you’d like, as long as you include one key question: On a scale from 1-10, how likely are you to recommend our product to others?
-Once you receive the results from this survey, you can quickly calculate your NPS.
+In order to calculate your net promoter score, you’ll first need to send a survey to all your customers.
+This survey can be as short or as long as you’d like, provided of course that you include one key question: On a scale from 1-10, how likely are you to recommend our product to others?
+Once you receive the results from this survey, you can quickly calculate your net promoter score.
 The calculator below is from SurveyMonkey.

 Image courtesy of Survicate

-What should I do once I know my NPS?
+What should I do once I know my net promoter score?

-Analyzing your NPS should not be a one-time event.
-You should continue to collect feedback from your customers and update your NPS, since it’s a quick and easy indicator of how your customers are feeling about your product and company.
+Analyzing your net promoter score should not be a one-time event.
+You should continue to collect feedback from your customers and update your net promoter score, since it’s a quick and easy indicator of how your customers are feeling about your product and company.
 Keeping an eye on this score is an easy way to figure out how to retain your current customers and acquire new ones.

 Back to the Growth Center